 The bureau’s interactive book combines the convenience of scrolling and visuality of a paper book.
 It is divided into spreads that you can scroll through from beginning to end.
 The text on the spread may be scrolled when necessary, while the illustrations retain their position on the screen.
 The reader can easily remember the location of an idea in the book and return to it later.
 Spread is a semantic unit rather than the result of mathematical division of the book into “screens”.

 An interactive scrolling‑driven user interface creates a reading experience impossible with a paper book.
 The reader intuitively controls the change of illustrations or even a gradual redesign of given interface examples, going back or skipping steps as they like.

 Bureau Gorbunov Publishing has established in‑house typographic standards for interactive books similar to or even more stringent than those in conventional print publishing.
 The book itself demonstrates approaches, techniques and principles it preaches.

 In paper books, “end‑of‑chapter questions” cause bewilderment and irritation.
 Interactive tests, on the contrary, encourage readers to apply their knowledge to illustrated examples and find out the result instantly.

 ‘User Interface’ is an everyday book for a user interface designer.
 Use it both for studying and for reference during work:

 Every principle is illustrated with lots of examples:

 We recommend using Retina displays to read the book, though it works on low‑end screens too.
-You will need Internet connection and any modern browser.
+You will need a computer or tablet with Internet connection and any modern browser.